1st/2nd Grade Colonial Life Program

-In October, second grade classes from Miller Driscoll visit the Town Hall complex for about an hour and a half to learn about our town government.
+Classes from Miller Driscoll visit the Town Hall complex for an hour and a half to learn about Wilton’s town government.
 The civics lesson brings students in contact with the First Selectman, the Town Clerk’s office, the Vault, the Police Station, and the Fire Station.

-In May we welcome Cider Mill’s fourth grade students, who spend a day learning about life in colonial Wilton, during which they are immersed in the gamut of tasks and activities that defined colonial life, and learn by doing.
-Depending on enrollment, about 350 children participate over 7 or 8 days.
+We welcome students to spend a day learning about life in colonial Wilton, during which they are immersed in the gamut of tasks and activities that defined colonial life, and actively learn through hands-on activities.
+The programs curriculum touches on aspects of everyday life with discussions about family roles, trades, and life in general in colonial New England

 Walter R.T.
 Smith Student Historian Award